william-murphy-jr/jQuery_Space_Invaders_Exercise/README.md

 ## Usage

-> Just navigate to the directory that contains the index.html page.
+> Navigate to the directory that contains the index.html page.
 > Right click on the index.html file and select the web browser of your
-> Choice you should be able to click on all the buttons and see jQuery in
+> choice.
+You should be able to click on all the buttons and see jQuery in
-> action
+> action.

-> Just press the keys and the actions on the keys will be carried out.
+> Just press the appropriate key and the action on the key will be carried out.

 ### Functionality
 > The exercise has students implement the following functionality.